What is Legionellosis?

 Because man-made water systems are the most likely source of Legionella, appropriate maintenance is very important.
 Water temperatures can be raised to reduce transmission, and chemical treatments or biocides can be administered to water systems to inhibit growth of bacteria.

-The incubation period, the time between exposure and onset of illness, is two to ten days, but most often five to six days.
+The incubation period, the time between exposure and onset of illness, is up to 12 days.

 Legionellosis usually begins with symptoms like high fever (102 degrees F - 105 degrees F), chills, muscle pain, and headache.
 Other symptoms may include cough (which may be dry or productive), shortness of breath, chest pain, or even gastrointestinal symptoms like diarrhea.
 Legionnaires' disease cannot be distinguished from other causes of pneumonia based on symptoms alone.
 Laboratory testing is required to establish this diagnosis.

 People of any age may get Legionnaires' disease, but the disease most often affects persons older than 50.
 The disease is rare in people younger than 20 years of age.
 People at high-risk of acquiring the disease include current and former smokers, persons with chronic lung disease like emphysema or COPD, or those with compromised immunity (like patients who receive corticosteroids or have had an organ transplant).
 People with underlying illnesses, such as cancer, kidney disease, diabetes, or AIDS are also at higher risk.

 A chest exam and/or x-ray is usually performed to confirm a diagnosis of pneumonia.
 The most common laboratory test is the urinary antigen test, which detects the presence ofLegionellaantigen in the urine.
 A diagnosis of Legionellosis can be confirmed by successful culture (isolation and growth) of the bacteria from specimens taken from an ill patient.